Aashim-Limbu/Aashim-limbu/README.md

 - 📫 How to reach me **https://www.linkedin.com/in/aashim-limbu**

-- ⚡ Motivation factor **Either choose to fight or get blown by the wind**
+- ⚡ Motivation Quote ** Either choose to fight the wind or get blown/carried away by the wind **

 <h3 align="left">Connect with me:</h3>
 <p align="left">